SedenionCas/example-plugin/README.md

    - Obfuscate code to hide its purpose
    - Insert dynamic ads
    - Collect telemetry data client side
+   - All plugins must be under open source licenses and the source code must be disclosed

 ## Disclosures
 The following have to be indicated clearly in the readme.md